Share this Article

 If you’re like me, it can be a challenge to remember to complete a regular task such as infusion set changes.
 But changing the set on time every time is a critical part of being a safe and effective insulin pump user.

 Some families find that putting a note or star on a wall calendar to highlight set change day helps them remember when it’s time to change their child’s infusion set.
 Others use an electronic calendar tied to their email, or in their smart phone or tablet.
-Or, if you need help remembering when it’s time for a set change, there’s an app for that called “Set Change“.
-This app gives you gentle reminders when your set change is due and then increases its nag-factor if you miss your set change.
+Or, there’s an app called “Set Change” that gives you gentle reminders when your set change is due and then increases its nag-factor if you miss your set change.
 Also, many pumps include a Reminder function in which your child’s insulin pump beeps or sings at a set time.
 At each set change (if it allows you to set it at least 2 days later), you could set it for when the next set change is due.

-Or you could develop a regular system for set changes.
-For example, you could coordinate set changes with another regular activity, such as bath night, or Cub Scouts, Brownies, or gymnastics.
+Or you could develop a system for set changes that links set changes with another regular activity, such as bath night, or Cub Scouts, Brownies, or gymnastics.
 Whatever rotates on a 2-3 day schedule.